-Why pay more?
-Asus’ Zenbook UX330 is the only laptop you need
+The updated Zenbook UX330UA is better in every way -- except one

 A pair of forward-facing speakers tuned by Harmon Kardon are included along the bottom lip of this Zenbook.
 They provided robust sound, including a hint of bass that can be both heard and, if you’re typing while listening to music, felt.
 The location dampened quality, though, as it’s easy to obstruct the sound.
 External speakers or headphones are a good idea, but the built-in speakers are fine in a pinch.

-7th-generation Intel Core continue to impress
+8th-generation Intel Core

-Inside the Zenbook UX330UA you’ll find the Core i5-7200U which, like the i5-6200U and i5-5200U before it, is destined to become the most common chip of the new generation.
-It shows up in laptops from $600 to over $1,500.
-This Asus is on the low end of that price spectrum, so its inclusion looks like good value right away.

-That initial assessment is backed up by our benchmark results.
-The chip performed almost identically to the Core i5-7200U found in more expensive laptops, like Dell’s XPS 13, or HP’s Spectre x360.
-Better still, the i5-7200U is a decent upgrade over the old i5-6200U.

-That’s not to say you can’t find faster hardware.
-Our Handbrake test, which involves transcoding a 4K trailer of Elysium from h.264 to h.265, needed over a half-hour to complete.
-That’s a bit long for a system with the Core i5-7200U, and it may indicate the Zenbook UX330UA does not handle thermal limitations as well as some peers.
+The new CPU in the Zenbook UX330UA is the real story.
+It’s a new 8th-generation Intel Core CPU, a series of chips that have performed well across in other laptops we’ve tested, like the Lenovo Yoga 920, and Dell XPS 13.
+The UX330UA features the Core i5-8250U, which is the 7th-generation version of the same CPU you’ll find in a powerhouse 2-in-1 laptop like the Surface Book 2 .
+In case you’re wondering, that machine will cost you upwards of $1,499, while the Zenbook UX330UA still comfortably sits at $750.
+Here’s how the processor ranks against some competitors:

+The updated version of the UX330UA zooms past the 7th-generation version (Core i5-7200U) with a 7.8 percent increase in single-core performance, and a 42 percent increase in multi-core performance, in our GeekBench 4 tests.
+We haven’t been able to test many Core i5 versions of the 8th-generation processors, but you can see that it holds up well even against Core i7 CPUs — even besting the i7 in the Dell XPS 13 in multi-core performance.

+In our Handbrake test, we encoded a 4K video clip, and found again that the Zenbook UX330UA compared well to Core i7 CPUs.
+It lagged just behind the Surface Book 2, outran the Dell XPS 13, and left the previous generation UX300UA in the dust.
+You may notice that the blazing Dell Inspiron 13 7000 2-in-1 outpaces pretty much every competitor with just a Core i5 processor (except the Lenovo Yoga 920, which is the fastest 8th-generation laptop we’ve tested) in both tests.

-Still, this Asus isn’t a mobile workstation.
-The i5-7200U is meant for typical day-to-day use, and there it provides excellent results, launching applications and cramming through edits of typical, HD-resolution photos without breaking a sweat.
-This chip will still feel quick enough five years from today, which makes its inclusion in a sub-$800 laptop impressive.
+The Asus isn’t a mobile workstation though.
+The i5-8250U is meant for typical day-to-day use, and there it provides excellent results for processes like launching applications and cramming through edits of typical, HD-resolution photos without breaking a sweat.
+This chip will still feel quick enough five years from today, which makes its inclusion in a sub-$800 laptop noteworthy.

 Modest hard drive performance

 By now, you might be wondering what the UX330UA doesn’t do well.
 It has a decent keyboard, nice display, and fast processor.
-Surely something has to give, right?
-Well, that something is the hard drive –kind of.
+Surely something must give, right?
+Well, that something is the hard drive — kind of.

 A skeptic might see a lot to dislike here.
-The UX330UA’s 256GB solid state drive, which uses the SATA connection standard, can’t keep up with newer drives that connect over PCI Express.
-The HP Spectre x360 and Dell XPS 13 easily outperform it.
+The UX330UA’s 256GB solid state drive, which still uses the SATA connection standard, can’t keep up with newer drives that connect over PCI Express.
+It’s an area of weakness that Asus chose not to update — and that means laptops like the HP Spectre x360 and Dell XPS 13 easily outperform it.

 Even so, the Zenbook shouldn’t be dismissed.
-Its performance is near the top of what can be expected from SATA, and it’s unreasonable to demand a PCIe drive in an affordable laptop.
+Its performance is near the top of what can be expected from SATA, and it’s unreasonable to demand a PCIe drive in an affordable laptop, at least for now.
 In fact, Dell drops down to SATA in the XPS 13 if you choose the 128GB drive, which is the only one available in the $800 entry-level version.

 Gamers, look elsewhere

 Like most budget notebooks, the Asus Zenbook UX330UA makes no promise it’ll game well.
-Which is for the best – because it doesn.t
+Which is for the best – because it doesn’t.
+The upgrade to the 8th-generation CPU should offer marginal improvements that keep it competitive with rivals, but that doesn’t mean much.

-The scores produced by this laptop are mediocre even for its category, in some cases coming in a few hundred behind competitors.
+The scores produced by this laptop are mediocre even for its category, in some cases coming in a few hundred points behind competitors.
 This significant defeat is only softened by the fact none of the UX330UA’s peers can play new 3D titles at 1080p resolution and anything approaching a respectable level of detail.

 We also tried playing Civilization VI, the latest entry in Sid Meier’s long running and incredibly popular strategy franchise.
-It puttered along at less than 20 frames per second with resolution set to 1080p and all detail sliders set to minimum.
+Its performance didn’t see much of an increase, still puttering along at well under 20 frames per second with resolution set to 1080p and all detail sliders set to minimum.
 That’s not a great experience.

+The one score where we saw a significant improvement with the 8th-generation processor on was the 3DMark score.
+In the Fire Strike test, the new CPU on the UX330UA scored 912, whereas the previous generation scored a measly 457.
+It finally surpassed the 12-inch MacBook, and the 7th-generation Dell XPS 13.
+Now, it competes well enough with current models of the Dell XPS 13 and HP Spectre 13.

-Of course, you simply can’t buy a thin and light laptop that games well for less than $1,000.
-You’ll need to start looking at 15-inch systems if gaming matters to you.
+Still, we wouldn’t recommend anything other than casual gaming on the UX330UA.
+You simply can’t buy a thin and light laptop that also plays games for less than $1,000.
+You’ll need to look elsewhere — whether that’s at a gaming laptop like the Dell Inspiron 15 Gaming Laptop, or a thin yet fast machine like the Razer Blade.
+You’ll be spending more either way.

 Weighing in at 2.6 pounds, the Asus Zenbook UX330UA is quite light for its size, coming in below the Apple MacBook Pro 13 and Dell XPS 13.
-It’s also thin at a half-inch thick, though it feels thicker than it is.
+It’s also thin at just a half-inch thick, though it feels thicker than it is.
 Blame the boxy body and big, chunky rubber feet.
-There are certainly thinner options, like the Asus Swift 7, but we doubt anyone’s going to complain the UX330UA is too thick.
+There are certainly thinner options, like the Asus Swift 7, but we highly doubt anyone’s going to complain the UX330UA is too thick.

-Asus crams a large 57 watt-hour battery into this laptop, and that paid off in our battery tests.
-The Peacekeeper web benchmark test, a relatively heavy load, ate through a charge in six hours and 31 minutes.
-That beats the Dell XPS 13 with Core i5-7200U, which lasted six hours and 12 minutes.
-It also defeats the MacBook Pro 13 with Touch Bar, the Acer Swift 7, the Asus Zenbook 3, and the HP Spectre x360 13-inch.
+When moving to the 8th-gen CPU, Asus kept the same large 57 watt-hour battery into this laptop.
+While we were happy with its performance in the previous model, it has lost some of its superiority this time around thanks to that high-performing processor.

-We saw a similarly impressive result in our video loop test, which repeats a 1080p clip of The Avengers until the battery dies.
-The UX330UA lasted an incredible 13 hours and three minutes.
-That again beats all the competitors we’ve tested, most of which last between 10 and 12 hours.
+Starting with the iMacros web benchmark test, which is a relatively heavy load, the UX330UA lasted 8 hours and 31 minutes, which has been reduced from the 7th generations CPU’s fantastic score of 10 hours and 25 minutes.
+We saw a similarly regressive result in our video loop test, which repeats a 1080p clip of The Avengers until the battery dies.

 Quiet, until it’s not